-We are the front door for space activity in New Zealand – the lead government agency for space policy, regulation and business development.
+We are the front door for space activity in New Zealand – the lead government agency for space policy, regulation and sector development.

 We regulate the use of space from New Zealand

-Our regulatory regime provides for the safe, responsible and secure use of space from New Zealand, and includes the following legislation:
+Our regulatory regime provides for the safe, responsible and secure use of space from New Zealand, and includes the following legislation which came into force in December 2017:

 - Outer Space and High-altitude Activities Act 2017(external link)